AGE OF MONSTERS

 Tess said, “I’m paying attention.”
 Steve would never forget how her eyes came up slowly and locked the teacher’s.
 Her confidence and anger made his heart trip with anxiety and admiration.
-He glimpsed Cynthia palm one of those new Rubik’s Cube puzzle games behind her and into the pocket of her sweater jacket.
+He glimpsed Cynthia palm one of those new Rubik’s Cube puzzle games behind her and into the pocket of her sweater jacket hanging on her chair.

 “Uhhh-unhhh.”
 Tess’s lips were barely parted, and she made the sound low in her throat.

 “No.” The eyes again, cold and steady, as she lowered her nails.
 “But the square of the hypotenuse is equal to the square of side A plus the square of side B.”

 Mrs. Isobel pursed her lips and turned to the blackboard again and studied it for nearly half a minute.
 Tess rolled her eyes.

 “As I was saying before the rude interruption,” the teacher went on at last, “the square of the hypotenuse is equal to the sum of the squares of the other two sides.”

 Steve’s indignation ratcheted up with each tick of the wall clock.
 His chance to defend Tess had almost fled.
 “But that’s not what you said,” he muttered, just audible to the whole class.
 Mrs. Isobel ignored him.
 He glanced back at Tess, and saw a moment of blank surprise wipe her features and her eyes scan the room.
 She caught him watching her and then looked down, but the edge of her mouth crooked up.
 The grin faded.
 She went back to her nails for a second, then shifted in her chair to look out the window.